Czequestria

-Czequestria is an annual brony convention held in Prague, Czech Republic organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
+Czequestria is an annual My Little Pony fan convention held in Prague, Czech Republic organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
 Czequestria is the largest My Little Pony fan convention in the Czech Republic.

-The next Czequestria is set to take place 21–23 August 2026 at the KD Krakov cultural center.
+The most recent Czequestria took place 21–23 August 2026 at the KD Krakov cultural center.